-In January 2021, marijuana delivery became allowed at the state level, and local governments can choose to opt-in.
-As of this time, the County has not chosen to opt-in.
+In January 2021, marijuana delivery was approved at the state level, and local governments can choose to opt-in.
+The County has not chosen to opt-in.
 Since marijuana delivery does not have substantially different land use impacts than other types of delivery (pizza, medical, etc.) which the Code does not regulate, staff found no reason for the Code to regulate marijuana delivery differently than other types of delivery.
-Licensing of delivery falls under the purview of the County's licensing ordinance and could be further regulated under an amendment to that ordinance.
+Licensing of delivery falls under the purview of the County's licensing ordinance and could be further regulated under an amendment to that ordinance should the County choose to opt-in.
 No change to the Code or the ordinance is proposed at this time.